 - Also happens in "The Haw-Hawed Couple," when Bart and Lisa walked in on Homer and Marge 'Snuggling', despite the boombox playing the fake argument tape Homer and Marge made, leaving Bart traumatized.

 - Until he gets some perspective from Milhouse: "Trust me, Bart, it's better to walk in on both your parents instead of just one of them."

-- There were quite a few times when Cartman is exposed to his mother's oft-mentioned promiscuity, though usually through seemingly blank video tapes.
+- There were quite a few times when Cartman of South Park is exposed to his mother's oft-mentioned promiscuity, though usually through seemingly blank video tapes.

 - The most memorable example came from The Movie, when the boys are on the internet and stumble on a German porno.

 Kyle: Dude, it's a lady getting pooed on!